Psilocybin is a naturally occurring compound found in over 200 species of fungi across the world.

 Depression is the greatest contributing factor to suicide and the leading cause of disability.

-Antidepressant use has doubled in
+Antidepressant use has doubled in England the last 10 years.

 Research has shown that two doses of psilocybin with psychotherapy is as effective in treating depression as taking an anti-depressant (escitalopram) daily for six months.